jcore92/The-Ghost-Team-Script-Collection/README.md

 =====================================================================
 These files will NOT work on their own!

-You must install ghostAPT first to be able to utilize these files.
+You must install ghostAPT first to be able to utilize these files: https://github.com/jcore92/ghostAPT

 Download the source code.zip and export the files into the ghostAPT installation directory (/home/YOU/ghostAPT).